NPLK14020U Sustainable Agricultural Development Pathways

 The course addresses the challenge of increasing food production

 in developing countries, while conserving the key

 The course addresses key resource constraints in a constructive, non-dogmatic and case-specific way.
-In 5 topical sessions, the course investigates Water use; Nutrients and soil quality; Breeding and GMO's; Pest and weed management; and Climate smart agriculture.
+In 5 topical sessions, the course investigates Water use; Nutrients and soil quality; Breeding and GMO's; Pests and Insects; and Climate smart agriculture.

-The course will qualify students to discuss sustainable development pathways, with a mechanistic understanding of biological and chemical processes, but applied to farming system level.
+The course will qualify students to discuss sustainable development pathways, with a mechanistic, quantitative understanding of biological and chemical processes, but applied to farming system level.
+There is an element of "myth-busting" in the evaluation of various interventions applied, quantitative potential.
 The course emphasizes the diversity of farming systems, climatic and market conditions, and hence relevance of various solutions.

 Knowledge of main arguments for or against agronomic development paradigms (GMO, Agro-ecology, Organic etc).

 Overview of main constraints for agronomic development and yield gaps globally

 Overview of resource availability (water, nutrient, land) globally and cost of access.

 Mechanistic understanding of factors which control water and nutrient use efficiency in crops.